Technigo/project-news-site/README.md

 # News Site

+This is a project I made when doing the Technigo bootcamp.
+The project was to learn about layout pages with FLEXBOX and responsive designs.

 Replace this readme with your own information about your project.

 Start by briefly describing the assignment in a sentence or two.
 Keep it short and to the point.